 A Kiss from Maddalena

-Mismatched young lovers come of age in the waning days of World War II in the remote mountain villages of 1940s Italy.
-But peace—and the lure of America and opportunity—changes everything.
+In Italy's remote mountain villages, mismatched young lovers come of age during the waning days of World War II.
+But peace—and the lure of America—changes everything

 It is the spring of 1943, and most of the young men of the village of Santa Cecilia have gone to war.
 But for the rest of the villagers the war is far away.
 Aside from the rationing of food and the occasional air raid sirens, life goes on.
 But Vito Leone, one of the village's last remaining young men, is a few months short of his eighteenth birthday and, therefore, the draft.
 With time of the essence, he has begun to woo the beautiful Maddalena Piccinelli, the youngest and most prized daughter of the town's most powerful family.
 Her parents dismiss Vito as an unworthy "mammoni"—a Mama's boy.
 Her older sister Carolina thwarts him and calls him a fool.
 Even his best friend Buccio thinks he's in over his head.
 But Maddalena sees something entirely different in Vito—his humor, tenderness and honesty.
 As the war intensifies, so do her feelings toward her unlikely suitor.